danielkingori/phoenix/docs/schemas/facebook_posts.md

 Final dataframe of facebook posts.

+In general these relate to the data from crowdtangle API: https://github.com/CrowdTangle/API/wiki/Post

 | Column name                                                                                                | dtype               | Description                                                                                                       |
 |------------------------------------------------------------------------------------------------------------|---------------------| ------------------------------------------------------------------------------------------------------------------|
 | phoenix_post_id                                                                                            | object              | Computed post id by phoenix.
 This is because csv data from crowdtangle has no post id. |